coecms/cms-wiki/Wiki/resources/resources-conda-setup.md

 Ensure that all settings in `install_config.sh` are correct.
 There are a handful of items that need hard-coded paths in the installation, and they will all be derived from the values in `install_config.sh`.
 Then install an analysis environment.
 If the base conda environment does not exist, it will be created when the first analysis environment is installed.

 ### Install a new analysis environment
 Ensure that `environment.yml` is correct and creates a valid conda environment.
 In `install_config.sh`, set `VERSION_TO_MODIFY` to a new value that does not exist in the current `envs` directory (e.g. 23.01 at time of writing).
 Push the updated `install_config.sh` to the repository.
-The new environment, including all modules and scripts, will be automatically created by Jenkins.
+The new environment, including all modules and scripts, will be automatically created by Github actions.

 ### Add a new package to an existing analysis environment
 Add the new package to the `environment.yml` file in the `scripts` directory in the repository.
 Test the installation by setting the `$CONDA_BASE` environment variable to the path of a test environment and run `install.sh`.
 If the tests pass interactively, push the updated `environment.yml` to the repository.
-The update to the production installation will be automatically deployed by Jenkins.
+The update to the production installation will be automatically deployed by Github actions.

 ### Update stable/unstable environment links/modules
 In `install_config.sh`, change the `STABLE_VERSION` and/or `UNSTABLE_VERSION` variables to the conda environments that are becoming the stable and unstable variants.
-Push the updated `install_config.sh`, the symlinks and module aliases will be automatically updated by Jenkins.
+Push the updated `install_config.sh`, the symlinks and module aliases will be automatically updated by Github actions.
 ```{note}
 This will also trigger an update for the a analysis environment corresponding to the `VERSION_TO_MODIFY` variable.
 ```